Frequently Asked Questions

 9. Will you see a water line with the H2Overflow®?

-Siphon Stopper® FAQs (Please Watch Our Video on Our Siphon Stoppers®)
+Siphon Stopper® FAQs (Watch Our Video on Our Siphon Stoppers®)

 1. Does the cap of the Siphon Stopper® need to be above the water line?